 These results show that most of the respondents accrued debt unintentionally.
 What’s worse is that 65% of participants said that they had no process in place for managing their technical debt.
 This means that they accrued tech debt because of a lack of strategy and have chosen not implement a strategy to fix it!

-One software developer who has over 20 years of experience working with all sorts of companies, from Fortune 500s to startups, suggests that organizations should invest in their tech debt like they would invest in paying off credit cards.
-He says that organizations should focus their investment in two places:
+One software developer who has over 20 years of experience working with all sorts of companies, from Fortune 500s to startups, suggests that organisations should invest in their tech debt like they would invest in paying off credit cards.
+He says that organisations should focus their investment in two places: